alanng10/Secane/Docue/Web/a.md

 Web program main arg is from 1 query string param in Uri.

-Web program shown status in console inf it exit.
+Web program shown status in console inf the program exit.
 Console is view able when it exit and after it exit.
 Console is close inf the browser close the program frame.